kuldeeparora/angular/Important Questions.markdown

 <strong>Ans</strong>
 article, aside, figure, figcaption, nav, footer, header, svg, canvas, section,
 </dd>

+What elements have disappeared?
+As mentioned above, <frame> and <frameset> have been eliminated.
+Other elements that are no longer supported include: <noframe>, <applet>, <bigcenter> and <basefront>.

+What are some new input attributes in HTML5?
+There are many new form elements including: datalist, datetime, output, keygen, date, month, week, time, number, range, email, and url.

 <dd>HTML5 APIs and Canvas</dd>
 <dd>What are the new features and APIs in HTML5 ?</dd>